carlotatrx/dataprep/readme.md

 We have 29244-13=29231 days with values in Peter's data from IMPROVE.
 Now let's count how many we have from the raw.
 We have no duplicates in dataset, and we have 29231 non-NaNs.
 Yay! it's the same.
 It looks like `CSF-TP801-819.txt` is just a small subset of `CSF-TP786-879.txt`, which we can check with `np.sum(cadiz2['TMP2m']!=cadiz1[:3323]['TMP2m'])`.
 As they are the same, we are only using the longer dataset.
 No changes made otherwise, simply stored the files of temperature and pressure separately.
 I'll consequently use the IMPROVE file from Cadiz TMP2m as it should be the same.

-`🔴 To ask for: `it's a bit strange that we have tempreature fro Cadiz before 1817, but not pressure.
-Are they anywhere I might be missing?

 ### CET

 Extracted from the [website](https://www.metoffice.gov.uk/hadobs/hadcet/), data from there are the same as 1807 selected data from Peter.